Jerry-F-1/ha-gtfs-rt-irl/README.md

 # Setup and Installation

 1. Subscribe to the API on the Transport Authoirty's web page to obtain the API Token/Key which you will need to access the realtime data.
 This is free and takes about 15 mins.
-2. Download the static schedule data provided on the same page.
+2. Download the static schedule data zip file provided on the same page.
 It's called "GTFS info for use in conjunction with GTFS-R API"
-3. Rename the download file as you like e.g. ireland.zip
+3. Rename the download file as you like e.g. ireland.zip, this name will be part of the configuration in Home Assistant
 4. Create a new direstory in your Home Assistant config folder called "gtfs"
 5. Upload the schedule data zip file e.g. ireland.zip to the gtfs folder
-5. Also create a new folder called "custom_omponents" and inside that folder create a folder called "gtfs-rt-irl"
+6. Also create a new folder called "custom_omponents" and inside that folder create a folder called "gtfs-rt-irl"
+7. Download this reporistory as a Zip file and unzip
+6. Copy the unzipped files to the custom_components/gtfs-rt-irl folder
+7. Configue the sensor in Home Assistant, see below
+8. Restart Home Assistant.
+The sensor will begin loading the database with the static data from the zip file and this will take some time depending on your technical set up, maybe hours.

+# Configuration